SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Experiment Details

 \section{Experiment Details}

 In this section, we provide more details on SciRE-Solver and further demonstrate the performance of SciRE-Solver on both discrete-time DPMs and continuous-time DPMs.
 Specifically, we consider the $1000$-step DPMs \cite{ho2020denoising} and the $4000$-step DPMs \cite{nichol2021improved}, and consider the end time $\epsilon$ and time trajectory for sampling.
 We test our method for sampling the most widely-used variance-preserving (VP) type DPMs \cite{sohl2015deep,song2021scorebased}.
 In this case, we have $\alpha_t^2+\sigma_t^2=1$ for all $t \in[0, T]$.
 In spite of this, our method and theoretical results are general and independent of the choice of the noise schedule $\alpha_t$ and $\sigma_t$.
-For all experiments, we evaluate SciRE-Solver on NVIDIA TITAN X GPUs.
+In all experiments, the number of NFE represents the sampling steps.
+For early experiments, we evaluate SciRE-Solver on NVIDIA TITAN X GPUs.